stablecaps/ice-cat-wrangler/README.md

 # Get the results for a single uploaded image (you need to know imgfprint & batchid).
 /client_launcher.py --secretsfile SSM result --imgfprint 0eaf1da24040970c6396ca59488ad7fa739ef7ab4ee1f757f180dade9adc43cf --batchid 1744481929

+# Get the results for multiple uploaded images from a previou run of bulkanalyse (you need the bulkanalyse batch file).
+./client_launcher.py --secretsfile ssm bulkresults --batchfile logs/stablecaps900_batch-1744377772.json result
 ```

 5. How the api_client integrates with DynamoDB: